reachkamrul/fluent-cart-dev-docs/docs/api/orders.md

 **POST** `/orders`

 Create a new order with items and customer information.
+Note: Subscription orders are not supported via manual order creation.

+**Permission Required**: `orders/create`

 #### Request Body